yuqing0304/NeLLCom-Lex/EGG/README.md

 # EGG 🐣: Emergence of lanGuage in Games
-#### please refer to [original EGG repo](https://github.com/facebookresearch/EGG), the current version contains several revisions in egg/core
+#### please also refer to the [original EGG repo](https://github.com/facebookresearch/EGG), the current version contains several changes in egg/core.